open-telemetry/opentelemetry.io/content/en/blog/2023/any-metric-receiver.md

 ## Example script: Check certificate expiration

-Consider the shell script below, which accepts a host name as an argument, and uses
+Consider the following shell script, which accepts a host name as an argument, and uses
 [`openssl s_client`](https://www.openssl.org/docs/manmaster/man1/openssl-s_client.html)
 to retrieve the certificate and compute the remaining time until certificate